microsoft/vscode-docs/docs/containers/debug-node.md

 # Common Node.js Debugging Configuration Tasks

-When adding Docker files to a Node.js project, tasks and launch configurations are added intended to enable one to debug that application within a Docker container.
+When adding Docker files to a Node.js project, tasks and launch configurations are added to enable debugging that application within a Docker container.
 However, due to the large ecosystem surrounding Node.js, those tasks cannot accommodate every application framework or library, which means that some applications will require additional configuration.

 ## Configuring the Docker container entry point

 The Docker extension infers the entry point of the Docker container--that is, the command line for starting the application in a debug mode within the Docker container--via properties of `package.json`.
-The extension will first look for the `start` script in the `scripts` object; if found and, if it starts with a `node` or `nodejs` command, it will be used to build the command line for starting the application in debug mode.
-If not found or, if not a recognized `node` command, the `main` property in the `package.json` will be used.
-If neither is found or recognized, then the user will need to set the `dockerRun.command` property of the `docker-run` task used to start the Docker container.
+The extension first looks for the `start` script in the `scripts` object; if found and, if it starts with a `node` or `nodejs` command, it uses that to build the command line for starting the application in debug mode.
+If not found or, if not a recognized `node` command, the `main` property in the `package.json` is used.
+If neither is found or recognized, then you need to explicitly set the `dockerRun.command` property of the `docker-run` task used to start the Docker container.

 Some Node.js application frameworks include CLIs for managing the application and are used to start the application in the `start` script, which obscure the underlying `node` commands.
-In these cases, the Docker extension cannot infer the start command and it must be configured explicitly.
+In these cases, the Docker extension cannot infer the start command and you must  explicitly configure the start command.

 ### Example: Configuring the entry point for a [Nest.js](https://nestjs.com/) application